Synthetics Test Settings

 About Transaction Test Scripts

-The key to using Transaction tests is to create a script that performs the actions that you'd like to test and/or retrace complex user journeys programmatically.
-To do this, our App Agents embed Chrome’s Puppeteer, which is a Node runtime that gives JavaScript programmatic access to a Chrome browser.
+In Transaction tests, the Target and Agents tab is used to specify a script that performs the actions that you'd like to test.
+To do this, our Synthetics App Agent embeds Chrome’s Puppeteer, which is a Node runtime that gives JavaScript programmatic access to a Chrome browser.

 top | section